Best Shareholder Protection Insurance Guide 2024

 Relevant Life Insurance

-Relevant life insurance is financial protection beyond a salary that a company will offer to its employees to provide a financial cushion for their loved ones should they pass away in service.
+Relevant life insurance is financial protection beyond a salary that a company offers its employees to provide a financial cushion for their loved ones should they pass away in service.

-The cover is written into trust and pays out a lump sum to the employee’s dependents.
+The cover is written into trust, and a lump sum is paid out to the employee’s dependents.
 It can be used to pay off outstanding debts or enable the family to continue maintaining a lifestyle and live comfortably day to day.

 For an employer.
 Providing a product like relevant life cover to their employees demonstrates a level of care beyond merely providing a salary.